martinrotter/rssguard/resources/docs/Feed-formats.md

 However, if you choose `Script` option, then you cannot provide URL of your feed and you rely on custom script to obtain your script and provide its contents to **standard output**.
 Resulting data written to standard output should be valid feed file, for example RSS or ATOM XML file.

+`Fetch ut now` button also works with `Script` option.
+Therefore, if your source script and (optional) post-process script in cooperation deliver a valid feed file to the output, then all important metadata, like title or icon of the feed, can be automagically discovered.

 <img src="images/scrape-source-type.png" width="50%">

 Any errors in your script must be written to **error output**.